inbravo/aws-feature-set/README.md

 		- If you delete default VPC, only way to restore it is by contacting Amazon
 	- Custom VPC
 		- Default Security group, network ACL & route table are created for each custom VPC you create
-		- Doesn’t create subnets or internet gateways out of the box.
+		- Doesn’t create Subnets or Internet Gateways (IGW) out of the box
 		- In each VPC you create, 5 IP addresses are reserved by AWS for itself.
 First 4 and last IP in the CIDR block
 		- You can't change the size of a VPC after you create it
 		- If your VPC is too small to meet your needs, create a new, larger VPC, and then migrate your instances to the new VPC